-Radial component recession is ideal for patients with ulnar negative wrists.
-This decreases the likelihood of ulnar impingement.
+Radial component recession is a useful tool to create space for the patient with increased soft tissue tension, radial component recession is also an ideal technique for patients with ulnar negative wrists as it can decrease the likelihood of ulnar impingement.

 - a.
 Place guidewire at desired entry point and trajectory as determined by preoperative templating.
 Remove wire and mark entry hole. - b.
 Use the Radial Cartilage Removal Tool to deepen the radial concavity as needed. - c.
 Excise the radial styloid as needed. - d.
 Deep erosions of the scaphoid into the radius in SCAC may require considerable deepening. - e.
 If soft cancellous bone or large subcondral cysts are exposed, be sure to secure the radial component with cement. - f.
 When desired depth is reached, make a preliminary oblique cut with a micro-sagittal saw to preserve the sigmoid notch with a 3-4mm safety zone and preserve the dorsal/palmar radioulnar ligaments.
-See diagram.

-- g.
+See diagram. - g.
 Remove the remaining dorsal and palmar lips of the radius with a sagittal saw, leaving the sigmoid notch and radioulnar ligaments intact. - h.
 Continue with broaching and radial component implantation.

-Sub-capitate recession
+Sub-capitate release